KDE/digikam-doc/menu_descriptions/menu_showfoto.rst

 :menuselection:`File --> Delete File` :kbd:`Del`

-    Delete permanently current file loaded in the canvas.
+    Permanently delete current file loaded in the canvas.

-For the rest of menu entries, see description from :ref:`Image Editor <menu_editorfile>` section.
+For the rest of the menu entries, see the descriptions in the :ref:`Image Editor <menu_editorfile>` section.
 Versioning options do not exit here.

 The Edit Menu
 -------------

-See description from :ref:`Image Editor <menu_editoredit>` section.
+See description in the :ref:`Image Editor <menu_editoredit>` section.

 The Color Menu
 --------------

-See description from :ref:`Image Editor <menu_editorcolor>` section.
+See description in the :ref:`Image Editor <menu_editorcolor>` section.

 The Enhance Menu
 ----------------

-See description from :ref:`Image Editor <menu_editorenhance>` section.
+See description in the :ref:`Image Editor <menu_editorenhance>` section.

 The Transform Menu
 ------------------

-See description from :ref:`Image Editor <menu_editortransform>` section.
+See description in the :ref:`Image Editor <menu_editortransform>` section.

 The Decorate Menu
 -----------------

-See description from :ref:`Image Editor <menu_editordecorate>` section.
+See description in the :ref:`Image Editor <menu_editordecorate>` section.

 The Effects Menu
 ----------------

-See description from :ref:`Image Editor <menu_editoreffects>` section.
+See description in the :ref:`Image Editor <menu_editoreffects>` section.

 The View Menu
 -------------

-See description from :ref:`Image Editor <menu_editorview>` section.
+See description in the :ref:`Image Editor <menu_editorview>` section.

 The Tools Menu
 --------------